Quasi-cyclic Hermitian construction of binary quantum codes: Introduction

 \section{Introduction}

-Quantum error-correcting codes (QECCs) can protect fragile qubits from noise, so it plays an important role in the realization of quantum computation and quantum communication.
-The theory of QECCs has a significant development since the initial works of Shor \cite{shor1995scheme} and Steane \cite{Steane1996}.
-A strong connection between quantum error-correcting codes and classical quaternary codes is established\cite{Calderbank1998}.
-Later, Ketkar et al. \cite{Ketkar2006} established the correspondence to additive codes over $F_{q^{2}}$ that are self-orthogonal with respect to a trace-alternating.
-In recent years, using the famous constructions of quantum codes such as Calderbank-Shor-Steane (CSS) construction and Hermitian construction, a lot of good quantum codes are constructed by self-orthogonal codes (or dual-containing codes ) over finite fields.
-The self-orthogonal codes can be given effectively by algebraic codes such as cyclic codes, constacyclic codes, quasi-cyclic codes, AG codes and so on.
+Quantum error-correcting codes (QECCs), which safeguard delicate qubits against noise, are crucial for enabling quantum computing and quantum communication.
+The theory of QECCs has had a significant development since the initial works of Shor \cite{shor1995scheme} and Steane \cite{Steane1996}.
+Ref. \cite{Calderbank1998} establishes a fundamental link between quantum error-correcting codes and classical quaternary codes..
+Later, In Refs. \cite{Rains1999,Ashikhmin2001,Ketkar2006}, there is a correspondence to self-orthogonal additive codes over ${\mathbf{F}}_{q^{2}}$ .
+In recent years, Calderbank-Shor-Steane (CSS) construction and Hermitian construction are the famous constructions of quantum codes.
+Many excellent quantum codes are constructed from self-orthogonal codes (also known as dual-containing codes) over finite fields.
+These self-orthogonal codes can be efficiently obtained using algebraic codes, including cyclic codes, constacyclic codes, quasi-cyclic codes, and algebraic geometry (AG) codes, and so on \cite{Kai2014ConstacyclicCA,Li2019NewQC,Guardia2012OnTC,feng2004finite}.

-Quasi-cyclic codes are a natural extension of cyclic codes, which have a rich algebraic structure and excellent properties.
-Kasami et al. \cite{kasami1974gilbert} proved that quasi-cyclic codes satisfy the modified Gilbert–Varshamov bound.
-It means that quasi-cyclic codes are asymptotically good.
-There are a lots of good classical codes which are constructed from quasi-cyclic codes \cite{siap2000new,daskalov2003new,chen2018some,akre2021generalization,guan2021new,Guan2022QC}.
-In 2011, Hagiwara et al. \cite{hagiwara2011spatially} constructed some quantum LDPC codes from quasi-cyclic codes.
-Galindo et al. \cite{galindo2018quasi} proposed an original method to construct quantum codes from quasi-cyclic codes with respect to symplectic, Euclidean and Hermitian inner products.
-Then, many authors many people focus on the construction of quantum codes using quasi-cyclic codes.\cite{ezerman2019good,lv2019new,Lv2019newnon,lv2019quantum,lv2020explicit,guan2021new,yao2021new}.

-Inspired by the above works, we propose a new method for constructing quantum codes via 2-generator self-orthogonal (or dual-containing) quasi-cyclic codes with index 2.
-The new quantum codes constructed in this paper have better parameters than those in \cite{Grassl:codetables}.
-We now briefly outline the structure of this paper.
-In Section 2, fundamentals of quasi-cyclic codes and quantum codes are introduced.
-Section 3 presents a class of 2-generator quasi-cyclic codes and a sufficient condition for self-orthogonal under Hermitian inner product.
-Using Hermitian construction, many new binary quantum codes are presented.